romulus4444/Cloudy-Canvas/README.md

  ---

 Manages the list of roles to ignore commands from.
+Cloudy will not respond to users that have any of these roles.

 `;admin ignorerole get` Gets the current list of ignored roles.